 (B) Special Meetings.
 Special meetings may be called at the request of the Council, the Chairperson of the Tribal Commission or two or more members of the Tribal Commission.

-(C) Compensation of Commissioners.
-Commissioners shall be salaried.
+- (C) Compensation of Commissioners.
+Commissioners shall be salaried. - (D) Quorum.
+A quorum shall comprise two members.